CottageLabs/OpenArticleGauge/README.md

     sh bin/stop_celery_daemon.sh

-**Note** you may want to modify the shell scripts with paths to the log files you want it to use
+**Note**: you may want to modify the shell scripts with paths to the log files you want it to use

 ###Web Application

 Start the web application with:

     python openarticlegauge/app.py

+**Note**: You may not get any feedback on the standard output.
+Check oag.log at the root of the repository (where this readme is).

 ##Invalidating Licences